 Should we focus putting it all on our site or elsewhere?

 The answer is really both.
 You should focus on creating awesome content on your own website first, then branch out to other websites through guest blogging, creating videos for YouTube, uploading presentations on SlideShare, publishing Kindle books, and other offsite content marketing.
-This way, you can reach new audiences drive more links to your website, and give those new audiences something to explore on your own site once they arrive.
+This way, you can reach new audiences, drive more traffic to your website, and give those new audiences something to explore on your own site once they arrive.

 What types of content will work for our industry?